-Too many university supervisors and administrators criticize the absence of lesson closure, a dubious assessment practice likely caused by the improper use of Madeline Hunter’s lesson plan model (PDF) as a de facto checklist of eight mandatory teaching practices -- anticipatory set, objective and purpose, input, modeling, checking for understanding, guided practice, independent practice, and closure -- a custom that Hunter decried in 1985 (PDF).
+Closure refers to an activity that ends a lesson and creates a lasting impression, a phenomenon called the recency effect.
+Administrators may criticize lessons that lack closure, a criticism likely arising from improper use of Madeline Hunter’s lesson plan model (PDF) as a de facto checklist of eight mandatory teaching practices—anticipatory set, objective and purpose, input, modeling, checking for understanding, guided practice, independent practice, and closure.
+Hunter herself decried this criticism in 1985 (PDF).

 Teachers use closure to:

-- Check for understanding and inform subsequent instruction
+- Check for understanding and inform subsequent instruction,

-- Emphasize key information
+- Emphasize key information,

-- Tie up loose ends
+- Tie up loose ends, and

-- Correct misunderstandings
+- Correct misunderstandings.

 Students find closure helpful for:

-- Summarizing, reviewing, and demonstrating their understanding of major points
+- Summarizing, reviewing, and demonstrating their understanding of major points,

-- Consolidating and internalizing key information
+- Consolidating and internalizing key information,

-- Transferring ideas to new situations
+- Transferring ideas to new situations.

 Like contracting your bicep at the top of a dumbbell curl, closure squeezes an extra oomph into a lesson.